History of antisemitism in the United States: Restriction on immigration

-The Dearborn Independent
+Henry Ford

 Henry Ford was a pacifist who opposed World War I, and he believed that Jews were responsible for starting wars in order to profit from them: "International financiers are behind all war.
 They are what is called the international Jew: German Jews, French Jews, English Jews, American Jews.
 I believe that in all those countries except our own the Jewish financier is supreme ... here the Jew is a threat".
 Ford believed that Jews were responsible for capitalism, and in their role as financiers, they did not contribute anything of value to society.

 In 1915, during World War I, Ford blamed Jews for instigating the war, saying "I know who caused the war: German-Jewish bankers."
 Later, in 1925, Ford said "What I oppose most is the international Jewish money power that is met in every war.
 That is what I oppose—a power that has no country and that can order the young men of all countries out to death'".
 According to author Steven Watts, Ford's antisemitism was partially due to a noble desire for world peace.

-Ford became aware of The Protocols of the Elders of Zion and believed it to be a legitimate document, and he published portions of it in his newspaper, the Dearborn Independent.
-Also, in 1920–21 the Dearborn Independent carried a series of articles expanding on the themes of financial control by Jews, entitled:
+Ford became aware of The Protocols of the Elders of Zion and believed it to be a legitimate document, and he published portions of it in his weekly magazine sent to Ford dealerships, the Dearborn Independent.
+In 1920–21 it carried a series of articles expanding on the themes of financial control by Jews, entitled: